London Thamesport

 London Thamesport (formerly just "Thamesport") was a small container seaport on the River Medway, serving the North Sea.
 It is located on the Isle of Grain, in the Medway unitary authority district of the English county of Kent.
-The area was formerly called Port Victoria.
-Since early 2020, Thamesport has no longer operated as a container port, having been eclipsed by the new and much larger London Gateway container port on the Essex coast of the Thames estuary.

 History

 Kent Oil Refinery

-In 1953, the Anglo-Persian Oil Company (later British Petroleum) developed a large oil refinery, Kent Oil Refinery, in the south of the Isle of Grain.
+In 1953, the Anglo-Persian Oil Company opened a large oil refinery, Kent Refinery, on the south of the Isle of Grain.
 A fuel depot with an attached port had existed there since 1928.
 From 1953, over ten million tons of crude oil were processed annually on the 4 km2 site.
 This led to the establishment of the oil-fired power station at Grain and dual-fuel capable Kingsnorth.
 In practice, Kingsnorth used coal.
 The refinery was closed on 27 August 1982, and work was transferred to other BP locations.
 The plant was taken over by British Gas plc (at that time still state owned), which used a small part of the site as Grain LNG Terminal for the storage of liquefied natural gas.
 Three-quarters of the site remained unused.